What is phishing?

 Great News!
 We offer FREE Cyber Security Training.

-We all like to believe that we could spot a scammer from a mile away.
+We like to believe that we could spot a scammer from a mile away.
 Unfortunately, phishing, spear phishing and other cyber threats are evolving and becoming harder to detect every day.
 At Glassen Technology Services, we implement preventive measures to keep your information safe.